 - Up to $3,000 in “enrichment” funds to assist in covering expenses for academic activities that contribute to the student’s progress throughout the four years of undergraduate study and that support degree completion.
 These activities may include completion of an internship on an unpaid basis or in a location away from home, summer courses, and/or professional development activities such as attending an academic conference.

-- Up to $8,000 to be paid directly to the student’s Federal loan servicer in satisfaction of the unsubsidized Stafford Loans taken by the student upon completion of the Bachelor’s degree and other requirements of the program.
+- Up to $8,000 to be paid directly to the student’s Federal loan servicer towards the Federal Direct Loans taken by the student upon completion of the Bachelor’s degree and other requirements of the program.

 - An on-campus adviser who will be available to Abele Scholars to support and advise them on academic and other issues and who will act as a liaison to other college programs, as well as to the Abele Family Foundation.